External Funding

 Please contact the Grants Manager, Nicole Bauer, early in your proposal writing process for help with editing, budgets, compliance with RFP details, and collecting all of the necessary college information and approvals to complete your application.

 **NOTE: If you are applying for a grant or fellowship as an individual, meaning the award money will come directly to you personally rather than the college, then you are not required to submit the Request to Pursue External Funding Form.
-However, it is expected that you communicate your intentions to pursue a personal grant with the Dean of the College.
+However, it is expected that you communicate your intentions to pursue a personal grant with the Provost.
 In addition, you should discuss the application plans with the Grant Manager, as there may be resources available to help you, or other college issues to take into account when applying for individual grants.

 Managing Your Award